 4. DATA PRIVACY AND INFORMATION SECURITY

 4.1.
-To the extent that Company provides to Contractor, or Contractor otherwise accesses Personal Data (as defined below) about Company’s employees, customers, or other individuals in connection with this Agreement, Contractor represents and warrants that: (i) Contractor will only use Personal Data for the purposes of fulfilling its obligations under the Agreement, and Contractor will not disclose or otherwise process such Personal Data except upon Company’s instructions in writing; (ii) Contractor will notify Company in writing and obtain Company’s consent before sharing any Personal Data with any government authorities or other third parties; (iii) Contractor shall supply personally identifiable information to Company only in accordance with, and to the extent permitted by, applicable laws relating to privacy and data protection in the applicable countries; (iv)Contractor must seek and obtain explicit consent from candidates for the transfer of the candidates’ information to Company’s third-party portal provider and Company in the US (via Company’s third-party portal or another means); (v) if Contractor supplies candidate(s) information to Company by a means other than Company’s third-party, Contractor shall inform Company of their process for complying with any applicable cross-border transfer data protection requirements; (vi) Contractor agrees to adhere to additional contractual terms and conditions related to Personal Data as Company may instruct in writing that Company deems necessary, in its sole discretion, to address applicable data protection, privacy, or information security laws or requirements; (vii) upon Company’s request, Contractor shall promptly supply evidence of written consent from referred candidates, for the transfer of candidate’s personally identifiable information from Contractor to Company.
+To the extent that Company provides to Contractor, or Contractor otherwise accesses Personal Data (as defined below) about Company’s employees, customers, or other individuals in connection with this Agreement, Contractor represents and warrants that: (i) Contractor will only use Personal Data for the purposes of fulfilling its obligations under the Agreement, and Contractor will not disclose or otherwise process such Personal Data except upon Company’s instructions in writing; (ii) Contractor will notify Company in writing and obtain Company’s consent before sharing any Personal Data with any government authorities or other third parties; (iii) Contractor shall supply personally identifiable information to Company only in accordance with, and to the extent permitted by, applicable laws relating to privacy and data protection in the applicable countries; (iv)Contractor must seek and obtain explicit consent from candidates for the transfer of the candidates’ information to Company’s third-party portal provider and Company in the US (via Company’s third-party portal or another means); (v) if Contractor supplies candidate(s) information to Company by a means other than Company’s third-party portal, Contractor shall inform Company of their process for complying with any applicable cross-border transfer data protection requirements; (vi) Contractor agrees to adhere to additional contractual terms and conditions related to Personal Data as Company may instruct in writing that Company deems necessary, in its sole discretion, to address applicable data protection, privacy, or information security laws or requirements; (vii) upon Company’s request, Contractor shall promptly supply evidence of written consent from referred candidates, for the transfer of candidate’s personally identifiable information from Contractor to Company.

 4.2.
 In the event that (i) any Personal Data is disclosed by Contractor (including its agents or subcontractors), in violation of this Agreement or applicable laws pertaining to privacy or data security, or (ii) Contractor (including its agents or subcontractors) discovers, is notified of, or suspects that unauthorized access, acquisition, disclosure or use of Personal Data has occurred (“Privacy Incident”), Contractor shall notify Company immediately in writing of any such Privacy Incident.
 Contractor shall cooperate fully in the investigation of the Privacy Incident, indemnify Company for any and all damages, losses, fees or costs (whether direct, indirect, special or consequential) incurred as a result of such incident, and remedy any harm or potential harm caused by such incident.